 With St. Joseph’s Health Support Alliance as their corporate member, QueensCare and Franciscan Clinics initially operated as sister organizations following the sale, and shared a mission of helping low-income people access needed healthcare.
 This continued until 2001 when it became clear that Franciscan Clinics should become a Federally Qualified Health Center (FQHC) in part, to access needed federal funding.
 As required, Franciscan Clinics became independent of St. Joseph’s and the legal relationship with QueensCare ended when it became an FQHC in 2003.

 In 2008 Franciscan Clinics dropped its corporate name, in favor of QueensCare Family Clinics by which it was most commonly known, and then in 2013, changed it again to QueensCare Health Centers to reflect the breadth of services it provided in the community.
 QueensCare and QueensCare Health Centers, two independent non-profits, have operated in partnership since the sale of the hospital in 1998, providing critical healthcare services to residents across L.A.
 County.

 As an FQHC, QueensCare Health Centers operates 5 sites; cares for approximately 25,000 patients, regardless of ability to pay; and employs approximately 250 staff who are a part of the communities served.
 Meanwhile, QueensCare provides roughly $20 million a year in direct healthcare services, scholarships, and grants to organizations that serve healthcare needs of low-income communities.

-The tradition of compassionate service that began with the Franciscan Sisters of the Sacred Heart continues today and into the future, thanks to the dedication of St. Joseph’s Health Support Alliance, QueensCare and QueensCare Health Centers boards, staff, and partners, all working together to improve the health of underserved Los Angeles County residents.
+The tradition of compassionate service that began with the Franciscan Sisters of the Sacred Heart continues today and into the future, thanks to the dedication of St. Joseph’s Health Support Alliance and QueensCare’s board, staff, and partner, all working together to improve the health of underserved Los Angeles County residents.